prog4biol/pfb2019/README.md

 An operator in a programming language is a symbol that tells the compiler or interpreter to perform specific mathematical, relational or logical operation and produce a result.
 Here we explain the concept of operators.

-#### Arthmetic Operators
+#### Arithmetic Operators

 In Python we can write statements that perform mathmatical calculations.
 To do this we need to use operators that are specific for this purpose.
-Here are arthemtic operators:
+Here are arithemtic operators:

 | Operator | Description                              | Example            | Result |